 By working with both yeast and human cells, we are identifying new DDR factors, defining the functions of known DDR components, assessing how the DDR is affected by chromatin structure, and learning how DDR events are regulated.
 Much of this work is focused on how the DDR is controlled by protein post-translational modifications (PTMs; 2).
 For example, we have established that the mammalian SUMO E3 ligases PIAS1 and PIAS4 accumulate at DSB sites and promote cellular responses to DNA double strand breaks (DSBs) by mediating SUMOylation of various DDR factors (3).
 Furthermore, we recently discovered that the histone deacetylase enzymes HDAC1 and HDAC2 accumulate at DSB sites to facilitate repair by non-homologous end-joining (4).
 Our current work is geared towards further defining the mechanisms of the DDR particularly within the context of chromatin, and the role that PTMs have in controlling this key biological response.

-Lab members: Pallavi Agarwal, Gabriel Balmus, Linda Baskcomb, Rimma Belotserkovskaya, Andrew Blackford, Jessica Brown, Will Chiang, Julia Coates, Matt Cornwell, Muku Demir, Kate Dry, Josep Forment, Yaron Galanty, Nicola Geisler, Mareike Herzog, Sati Jhujh, Delphine Larrieu, Natalia Lukashchuk, Ryotaro Nishi, Fabio Puddu, Helen Reed, Carlos le Sage, Israel Salguero, Christine Schmidt, Matylda Sczaniecka-Clift, Jon Travers, David Weismann, Paul Wijnhoven
+Lab members: Pallavi Agarwal, Gabriel Balmus, Ana Barros, Linda Baskcomb, Rimma Belotserkovskaya, Andrew Blackford, Serene Bologna, Will Chiang, Julia Coates, Matt Cornwell, Muku Demir, Gopal Dhondalay, Kate Dry, Josep Forment, Yaron Galanty, Nicola Geisler, Mareike Herzog, Sati Jhujh, Delphine Larrieu, Natalia Lukashchuk, Francisco Muñoz-Martinez, Fabio Puddu, Helen Reed, Carlos le Sage, Israel Salguero, Christine Schmidt, Matylda Sczaniecka-Clift, Rohan Sivapalan, David Weismann, Paul Wijnhoven

-6. Rodriguez R, Miller KM, Forment JV, Bradshaw CR, Nikan M, Britton S, Oelschlaegel T, Xhemalce B, Balasubramanian S, Jackson SP (2012) Small-molecule-induced DNA damage identifies alternative DNA structures in human genes.
+12. Rodriguez R, Miller KM, Forment JV, Bradshaw CR, Nikan M, Britton S, Oelschlaegel T, Xhemalce B, Balasubramanian S^, Jackson SP^ (2012) Small-molecule-induced DNA damage identifies alternative DNA structures in human genes.
 Nat Chem Biol.
-8, 301-10
+8, 301-310 ^Co-corresponding authors